Lecrapouille/gdcef/README.md

 The second component, `cef_binary` contains the CEF with prebuilt libraries with the C++ API and some code to compile.
-These libraries and artifacts are needed to make the Godot application (Stigmee) compilable and working.
+These libraries and artifacts are needed to make the Godot application compilable and working.
 They are created when this component is compiled (in fact, compiling the CEF's `cefsimple` example given in the source is enough).
-Note that building CEF source code 'from scratch' is too complex: too long (around 4 hours with a good Ethernet connection, at worst 1 day with poor Ethernet connection), too huge (around 60 and 100 giga bytes on your disk) and your system shall install plenty of system packages (apt-get).
+Note that building CEF source code 'from scratch' is too
+complex: too long (around 4 hours with a good Ethernet connection, at worst 1 day with poor Ethernet connection), too huge (around 60 and 100 giga bytes on your disk) and your system shall install plenty of system packages (apt-get).

-Since this folder `cef_binary` cannot be directly git cloned when the Stigmee workspace is created, we have to downloaded, unpacked and renamed from the CEF website https://cef-builds.spotifycdn.com/index.html in an automatic way.
-This is done by our [install](https://github.com/stigmee/install) script `build.py` which knows your operating system and the desired CEF version: an inspection inside the CEF's README (if presents) allows to know if CEF has been previously downloaded or if the version is matching (if not, this means we wanted to install a different CEF version: the old `cef_binary` folder is removed and the new one is downloaded, unpacked and compiled automatically).
+Since this folder `cef_binary` cannot be directly git cloned, you have to downloaded, unpacked and renamed from the CEF website https://cef-builds.spotifycdn.com/index.html in an automatic way.
+This is done by our the install script `build.py` which knows your operating system and the desired CEF version: an inspection inside the CEF's README (if presents) allows to know if CEF has been previously downloaded or if the version is matching (if not, this means we wanted to install a different CEF version: the old `cef_binary` folder is removed and the new one is downloaded, unpacked and compiled automatically).

 To compile CEF, our build script `build.py` will call something similar to the following lines (but depending on your operating system):